thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

 ---
 title: [Advanced R Customizations]
-tags: [spotiq,customize, r-scripts]
+tags: [spotiq,customize]
 keywords: SpotIQ,"best practices",invoke,search,customize,notifications,email
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-Admins and users with the **Has SpotIQ** privilege can run an R script.
+Admins and users with the **Has SpotIQ** privilege can run an R script using the **Custom Analysis** feature of SpotIQ.
+This means you can run an R script from any point in ThoughtSpot where you find the **Custom Analysis** menu option.

 The R language is an open source programming language used for statistical computing.
 As such, knowledgable users can use R to perform sophisticated